bicycle-codes/envelope/README.md

 # envelope ![tests](https://github.com/ssc-hermes/envelope/actions/workflows/nodejs.yml/badge.svg)

 Envelopes that have been authorized by the recipient.
-This hides the sender's identity, while the recipient is still visible, so this way we can hide the *metadata* of who is talking to whom via private message, but still index messages by recipient.
+This hides the sender's identity, while the recipient is still visible.
+This way we can hide the *metadata* of who is talking to whom via private message, but still index messages by recipient.

+This supports multiple devices by default because we are using the [Identity](https://github.com/ssc-hermes/identity) module + a [keystore](https://github.com/fission-codes/keystore-idb) per device.

 Our server needs to remember the latest sequence number it has seen.
 This works for a single server situation, but if there are mutliple intermediate nodes, then it would be possible to reuse the certificates by passing the same sequence number to multiple intermediate nodes.